yorikvanhavre/FreeCAD-manual/introduction/parametric_objects.md

 This last type allows to quickly build complex chains of operations, each new object being based on a previous one, and adding new features to it.

 In the example below, a solid, cubic object (Pad) is based on a rectangular 2D shape (Sketch) and has an extrusion distance.
 With these two properties, it produces a solid shape by extruding the base shape by the given distance.
-You can then use this object as a base for further operations, such as drawing a new 2D shape on one of its faces (Sketch001) and then making a subtraction (pocket), until arriving at your final object.
+You can then use this object as a base for further operations, such as drawing a new 2D shape on one of its faces (Sketch001) and then making a subtraction (Pocket), until arriving at your final object.

 All the intermediary operations (2D shapes, pad, pocket, etc) are still there, and you can still change any of their parameters anytime.
 The whole chain will be rebuilt (recomputed) whenever needed.